emipa606/MealRadius/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1544932892

 - Added setting for the search-range
-- Now works on all meals based on the abstract MealBase
+- Now works on all meals based on the abstract [strike]MealBase[/strike].
+Changed to MealBaseIngredientless in 1.3
 - Vanilla search-radius is 32

 ![Image](https://i.imgur.com/pufA0kM.png)